Neural Network Verification with Branch-and-Bound for General Nonlinearities: Method

 \subsection{Branching for General Nonlinearities}

-As illustrated in \Cref{fig:branching}, branching for general nonlinearities on general computational graphs is more complicated, in contrast to BaB for ReLU networks where it always branches at 0 and ReLU is linear on both sides.
+As illustrated in \Cref{fig:branching}, branching for general nonlinearities on general computational graphs is more complicated, in contrast to BaB for ReLU networks.
 For general nonlinearities, we need to consider branching at points other than 0.
 In addition, unlike typical activation functions, some nonlinearities may take more than one inputs and thereby have multiple input nodes that can be branched, such as multiplication in LSTM (``$f_{t+1}\odot c_t$'' in \Cref{fig:branching}) or Transformers~\citep{hochreiter1997long,vaswani2017attention}.
 On general computational graphs, a node can also be followed by multiple nonlinearities, as appeared in LSTMs (such as ``$c_t$'' in \Cref{fig:branching}), and then branching the intermediate bounds of this node can affect multiple nonlinearities.

 To resolve these challenges, we propose a more general formulation for branching on general computational graphs with general nonlinearities.
-Each time we consider branching the intermediate bounds of a neuron $j$ in a node $i$, namely $ [\rvl_{i,j}, \rvu_{i,j}]$, if node $i$ is the input of some nonlinearity.
-We consider branching the concerned neuron into 2 branches with a nontrivial branching point $\rvp_{i,j}$, as $[\rvl_{i,j}, \rvu_{i,j}] \rightarrow [\rvl_{i,j},\rvp_{i,j}], \enskip[\rvp_{i,j},\rvu_{i,j}]$.
-Here we consider each node $i$ which is the input to at least one nonlinearity and decide if we branch the intermediate bounds $[\rvl_i,\rvu_i]$ of this node, instead of considering each nonlinearity.
-This formulation allows us to support nonlinearities with multiple input nodes as well as multiple nonlinearities sharing the input node.
-In the next two subsections, we will further discuss supporting general computational graphs in our branching heuristic and branching points.
+Each time, we consider branching the intermediate bounds of a neuron $j$ in a node $i$, namely $ [\rvl_{i,j}, \rvu_{i,j}]$, if node $i$ is the input of some nonlinearity.
+We consider branching the concerned neuron into 2 branches with a nontrivial branching point $\rvp_{i,j}$, as $[\rvl_{i,j}, \rvu_{i,j}] \rightarrow [\rvl_{i,j},\rvp_{i,j}],~[\rvp_{i,j},\rvu_{i,j}]$.
+Here we consider branching from the perspective of each node $i$ which is the input to at least one nonlinearity and decide if we branch the intermediate bounds $[\rvl_i,\rvu_i]$ of this node.
+This consideration allows us to conveniently support nonlinearities with multiple input nodes or multiple nonlinearities sharing an input node.
+On the contrary, if we consider branching from the perspective of each nonlinearity, the considered nonlinearity may share some input node with another nonlinearity and thus other nonlinearities can also be affected.